 (a) The role and function of the school psychologist

-(c) The purposes and organization of schools
+(c) The organization and operation of schools

-(d) Educational administration
+(d) Educational and special educational administration

 (1) Said experience shall call upon the applicant to engage in the following activities: